331uw13/3D-Game/README.md

 ---------------------

 > [!WARNING]
-> The game is not ready and may run poorly on some computers because it is not yet optimized well.
+> The game is not ready and __may__ run poorly because it is not yet optimized well.
->
+> Also 'res/shaders/powerup_shop_bg.fs' shader can be really slow on older hardware(because of the raymarching algorithm). it is in the todo list to add option to disable it
-> Try changing the render settings in __src/terrain.h__ if you experience performance issues
+> Try changing render settings in __src/terrain.h__ if you experience performance issues

 ---------------------